 - You can add it to marinades for meat as a sweet element.
 This tastes really delicious.

-You can totally use your own imagine and creativity for how to use flavored simple syrups.
+You can totally use your own imagination and creativity for how to use flavored simple syrups.
 The small amount of work that it takes to make this simple syrup is well worth it for the huge reward in taste and uses in so many recipes.

 No. Many people believe they are the same but grenadine is made from pomegranates.
 I actually love pomegranate but I do not like grenadine.
 I use this simple syrup as a substitute for recipes that call for grenadine.

-- Pear Simple Syrup
+- We also love this Honey Simple Syrup

 Sweet Cherry Simple Syrup